 Once you have estimated how long it will take to stitch a particular design you can even break this down to how much you would need to stitch each day or week to meet the deadline.
 So, if you are able to stitch for 30 minutes a day, then you would need to allow 19 days to stitch that vase of flowers pattern (based on the 9.6 hours).

 Finally, I recommend you always add a little extra time because things never go to plan and if you have a complicated pattern with lots of different colours of confetti stitching then definitely allow quite a lot longer.
 My stitch rate can pretty much halve in some cases!

-If you are a paper planner type of person (I am!) then you might like to plan out your project on a planner sheet (like these fab free planner sheets by Hannah Hand Makes) or in a pretty notebook.
+If you are a paper planner type of person (I am!) then you might like to plan out your project on a planner sheet (like these fab planner sheets!) or in a pretty notebook.
 You can jot down the supplies you need, the design details, how long you think it will take to stitch, and even record your progress as you go.

 Some other steps you may find helpful are;

 Starting a new project and THEN finding out that you don't have all the thread colours is just the worst, so make sure to gather everything you need up front.
 This includes the fabric you want to use, sufficient threads (check those quantities if it's a big project!) and even extra needles just in case!

 If you like to stitch on a frame or hoop then make sure you have one the right size for your project.

 Whether you stitch in hand or with a hoop or frame, if the project is a big one then it can be handy to have some mini bulldog clips, pegs or other way to roll and clip the excess fabric to stop it getting in the way and getting dirty.